 Clear Tar Gel

 Use for pouring purposes in thin layers.
-Dilute with water to work thinly.
+Only dilute with water in dry climates and minimally.
 Avoid diluting to create marbleized color effects.

 Pastes are made with polymer binder, like mediums and gels, however they have other ingredients added to make them thick and opaque.
 They are usually packaged in jars or tubes, and can be handled with knives or brushes.
 Here are several choices I like to have around my studio at arm’s reach, with a list of how I use them.